icons8/lunacy-docs/docs/tools.md

 * **Disconnected points** (3) have entirely independent handles.
 * **Asymmetric points** (4) come with handles that share the same angle but can have different lengths.

 As it was mentioned earlier, to switch between straight and mirror points, you can use double-clicking.
-To get a disconnected or asymmetric point, use the controls that appear at the top of the Inspector when you draw with the pen or enable the object editing mode.
+To get a disconnected or asymmetric point, use the controls that appear at the top of the Inspector when you draw with the pen or enable the layer editing mode.
 The numbers in the figure below correspond to the numbers in the description of point types.

 ![Point type controls](public/tools-curvebuttons.png)